Having a challenge with your animal?

 Can Angel’s Wish help?

 We are unable to help in most situations because of our limited admission policy, meaning we can only take in cats and kittens we have capacity for and still provide high quality care.
 We cannot provide boarding or temporary care of owned animals.
-Angel’s Wish is an all-volunteer group with an extremely limited number of volunteer foster homes.
+Angel’s Wish is an all-volunteer group with an extremely limited number of volunteer foster homes and we do not have a veterinarian on staff.
 As we rely solely on volunteers, we are unable to react quickly for animals in need of immediate surrender.
 Our priorities are animals that were adopted from Angel’s Wish and animals from the Greater Madison, Wisconsin area.
 Our adoption coordinators may be able to help with rehomes on a case-by-case basis, where the animal stays with you until a new home can be found and you bring them to our weekly adoption events.

 If you have exhausted all other resources above to find your animal a home on your own and have some time before you need find a new home, you can email and see if we can help.
 If you adopted from Angel’s Wish, please contact the adoption coordinator listed on your contract directly instead of emailing email@example.com.
 Please understand we can only help a very limited number of animals.